palutlan/CIS641-HW2-PALUTLA/README.md

 ## Technical Background

 I am an iOS developer proficient in Objective-C and Swift and have published more than 10 apps on the AppStore.
 I personally believe that to be a successful business you need to have a great mobile app.
-I have also worked on cross-platform tools like React Native and Kony to develop apps for Android and iOS.
+I have also used cross-platform tools like React Native and Kony to develop apps for Android and iOS.

 ![](https://i.chzbgr.com/full/9567576576/h2FCEC4BC/wakes-up-middle-night-wakes-up-middle-night-pls-dont-be-6am-pls-dont-be-6am-clock-230am-clock-555am.png)